 By Jill L. Coil for CoilLaw, LLC

 If you are reading this article it is because you most likely have an order regarding your summer parent time here in Utah and probably wondering why it is so confusing.
 Well, that is because our legislators, who are the ones that write the statutes, want to make things way more complicated than needed.
+The lawyers at CoilLaw will help you understand Provo divorce and family matters.
 Therefore, below is Utah’s Summer Parent Time/Holidays Broken Down:

 Parent Time/Holidays Broken Down:

 - Does Summer Parent Time Trump everything else?
 No. The easiest way to remember parent time is as follows: Normal Parent time is trumped by Summer parent time and Holidays; Summer Parent Time is Trumped by Holidays; Nothing trumps a holiday.
 Keep this in mind when planning your summer parent time.